R-Owino/HYPOTHYROIDISM-CLASSIFICATION-IN-PATIENTS/README.md

 - Google Colaboratory for text editing
 - Python language for scripting
 - Pandas and numpy for data manipulation
-- Randon forest and SVM for prediction
+- Randon forest and SVM for classification

 ## TASKS DONE
 - EDA